-3.1 Probabilistic model
+Probabilistic model

-The formulation for the probabilistic approach can be derived readily from the wave action equation by assuming that the slowly-varying cross-shore velocity small compared to the group velocity C_g .
-This is a reasonable assumption, except for a limited area near the swash zone, where the group velocity goes to zero and the long-wave velocities increase.
+The formulation for the probabilistic approach can be derived readily from the wave action equation by assuming that the slowly varying cross-shore velocity is small compared to the group velocity C_g .
+This is a reasonable assumption, except for a limited area near the swash zone, where the group velocity goes to zero and long-wave velocities cannot be neglected.